mattsteadman/mojombo.github.io/about.md

 ### Contact me

-Email me at [first name at this domain]
+Email me at [my first name at this domain]